Year 1

 Please follow the link below to view information from the Year 1 Beginning of Year Welcome Meeting.

-We are continuing to deliver a program to all year groups at school called myHappymind. myHappymind is all based around helping children to understand how their brain works and to support them in developing positive skills and habits to be their very best selves!
+We will deliver a program to all year groups at school called myHappymind. myHappymind is all based around helping children to understand how their brain works and to support them in developing positive skills and habits to be their very best selves!

 Please click on the link below to access an overview of what the program entails.